dhthwy/r/README.md

 You clearly had no issue further devastating me by keeping me from touching base as any decent friend would do in an instant.

 You can talk all day and night.
-Your actions spoke.
+Years worth of your actions spoke.
 "

 <img width="930" height="524" alt="Feeling-Nauseous-Sick-19513a3bc6" src="https://github.com/user-attachments/assets/15c52a38-87d9-4ff5-b6f6-5cb30429c7a6" />